freedomotic/fd-developer-manual/docs/source/architecture/channels.rst

 Channels
 ========

-The concept of **channel** is central for the messaging system because events and commands are published on specific channels.
+The concept of **channel** is central to the messaging system as events and commands are published on specific channels.

-Events are notified by a sensor plugin.
-From Freedomotic point of view a sensor is composed of an hardware device and a software connected to the middleware that manages it.
+Events are initiated by a sensor plugin.
+From Freedomotic's point of view a sensor is composed of a hardware device and software connected to the middleware that manages it.

-Events can be exchanged in any of the supported format (e.g. POJO, JSON, XML) and are dispatched to the triggers through a **publish/subscribe** messaging channel meaning that each trigger has to subscribe to a channel to receive the events traveling trought it.
+Events can be exchanged in any of the supported formats (e.g. POJO, JSON, XML) and are communicated to the triggers through a **publish/subscribe** messaging channel.
+Each trigger must be subscribed to a channel to receive the events traveling through it.

 Wildcard subscription
 ---------------------

-It is possible to use wildcards for subscription to automatically include an entire range of events.
-For example if a sensor generates events on channel ``app.events.sensors.moving.person.P003`` a trigger can listen to this particular event to receive details about person P003’s movements.
+It is possible to use wildcards for subscriptions in order to automatically include an entire range of events.
+For example, if a sensor generates events on channel ``app.events.sensors.moving.person.P003`` a trigger can listen to this particular event to receive details about person P003’s movements.
 Otherwise if the trigger listens to